ckeditor/ckeditor4-presets/README.md

 	> # Build a "basic" release, including all plugins available.
 	> build.sh basic all

-## Creating Custom Presets
+## Creating custom Presets

-Apart from using predefined presets, you can create a custom preset manually and use it with `build.sh` script.
-As an example, let's create a preset including basic configuration with [Editor Placeholder](https://ckeditor.com/cke4/addon/editorplaceholder) plugin.
+Apart from using predefined presets, you can create a custom preset manually and use it with the `build.sh` script.
+As an example, let's create a preset including basic configuration with the [Editor Placeholder](https://ckeditor.com/cke4/addon/editorplaceholder) plugin.

-### 1. Adding build configuration file
+### 1. Adding the build configuration file

-Create builder configuration file at `presets/custom-build-config.js`:
+Create a builder configuration file at `presets/custom-build-config.js`:

 ```js
 var CKBUILDER_CONFIG = {